I-Hansson/Openweatherapp/README.md

 # OpenWeather app

-## För att kunna starta programmet
+## Setup

-För att kunna starta programmet behöver man ladda ner [Node.js](https://nodejs.org/en/download).
+In order to start the program, you need to download [Node.js](https://nodejs.org/en/download).
+When you have downloaded Node.js, you must install Axios, this is done by running "npm install axios" when you are in the "./weatherapp" folder.

-När man laddat ner Node.js måste man installera Axios, detta gör man genom att köra "npm install axios" när man är i mappen "./weatherapp".
+Then to start the program, run "npm run dev" in the "weatherapp" folder(same folder as before).

-Sedan för att starta programmet så skall kör man "npm run dev" i ""weatherapp" mappen.
+Also insert your own api key (https://openweathermap.org/) in "app.jsx" ar row 11.